125. Deep Learning-Based Glioma Grading and Tumor Microenvironment Characterization. Generation and Analysis of the Microscopy Image

 Abstract

 Gliomas, as aggressive brain tumors, necessitate precise grading for effective treatment.
-The role of myeloid cells in the tumor microenvironment (TME) is increasingly recognized as crucial in glioma progression and patient prognosis, highlighting the need for advanced diagnostic tools that can accurately characterize these tumors.
+The role of myeloid cells in the tumor microenvironment (TME) is increasingly recognized as important in glioma progression and patient prognosis, highlighting the need for advanced diagnostic tools that can accurately characterize these tumors.

 Current glioma grading heavily relies on manual histological evaluations, which are time-consuming, subjective, and may overlook intricate TME characteristics.